Salmon, Idaho native serves on board USS Antietam

 USS Antietam is forward-deployed to the U.S. 7th Fleet area of operations in support of security and stability and a free and open Indo-Pacific.

-For more information on (ship) and other forward-deployed ships in Japan, visit https://www.facebook.com/CTF70.
+For more information on USS Antietam and other forward-deployed ships in Japan, visit https://www.facebook.com/CTF70.

 |Date Taken: